cs1302uga/cs1302-tutorials/scripts/scripts.md

    ```

    or, if you have a class with a FQN of `cs1302.test.Mystuff`, you could script
-   the compilation and execution of this class by putting the terminal commands
+   the compilation and execution of this class by putting the following terminal commands
-   in a script:
+   in a script (assuming your present working directory is the top-level project directory):

    ```
    javac -d bin src/cs1302/test/MyStuff.java